kongtest/athanhcong.github.com/_posts/2013-01-14-fight-the-corrupted.md

 The article explain what Batman and Harvey Dent is fighting for?
 The criminals, in a corrupted system!
 The 2 heroes using different ways to attack the unjustice: One out of law - Batman and one by using law.
 However, the political system they are fighting for is corrupted, Harvey Dent lost his soul, and became Two Face.

-I understand what Aaron is fighting to, the unjustice part in our system.
+I understand what Aaron is fighting for, the justice in a corrupted system.
 And his story told me that, **it's not only in a movie**, like Batman, where drama and tragedy happens when people fight for justice. **In our real & very current life, there has people are fighting for justice, and tragedy is still happening.**

 Read more: